CarlaLlama/BrickSiteTutorial/readme.md

  newBrickCost.innerHTML = "This brick costs: $" + BRICKS[i].cost;
 ```

 Lastly, add the `a` element for purchasing the brick with some styling and text.
-Also give it an id that's the number of the brick, so we know what content to pass to the method when the button is clicked on.
-We'll create the `onclick` method and functionality for this a little later:
+Also give it an id that's the number of the brick, so we know what content to pass to the method when the button is clicked.
+We'll create the `onclick` method and functionality for this later on:

 ```
   let newBrickButton = document.createElement('a');